clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 The data dictionary also supports nested elements.

-The structure of a nested element in as an array looks like this:
+The structure of nested elements as an array looks like this:

 ```json
 "biomarker_component": {